signalogic/SigSRF_SDK/iaTest_readme.md

 The basic requirements for the Atom vision/AI server are:

-* small size, 8" x 9" x 3"
+* Small size, 8" x 9" x 3"
-* low power -- target of 50W, the current prototype shown here is 75 W
+* Low power -- target of 50W, the current prototype shown here is 75 W
+* High performance -- this demo shows a 16x increase in OpenCV capacity vs. a dual-core Atom
-* cloud compatible programming model -- no ARM, no GPU
+* Cloud compatible programming model -- no ARM, GPU, or FPGA, no special APIs or flow graphs, etc
+* All cores have direct access to network I/O
-* ready to run OpenCV and TensorFlow
+* Ready to run OpenCV and TensorFlow

 Here are some pictures of the Atom server, with coCPU cores installed: